electricimp/LPDeviceManager/README.md

 # LPDeviceManager

-The device-side library for low-power device and task management
+The device-side library for low-power device and task management.

 **To add this library to your project, add** `#require "LPDeviceManager.device.lib.nut:0.1.0"` **to the top of your agent code.**